SEND Local Offer

 At Colville Primary School, the happiness, health and well-being of all our pupils is very important.
 If you have any concerns about your child, please speak to their class teacher.
 We have clear strategies for teaching:

 - Personal, Social, Health and Citizenship Education

-Our reward systems are effective and the curriculum is exciting.
-In addition, we have a part time Art Therapist and a Counsellor.
+Our intrinsic reward systems are effective and the curriculum is exciting.
+In addition, we have a part time Art Therapist and a school Counsellor. (play therapist).
 They work with children to support their emotional, social and mental development.

 - Colville Primary School is an inclusive school and committed to providing equal opportunities for all children.

 - School clubs, educational visits and residential trips are available to all children.